1966 Sarawak constitutional crisis: Aftermath

 Ningkan decided to bring the case to Federal Court of Malaysia after his second ouster.
 Ningkan also tried to seek legal advice from the British government about Britain's role in setting the conditions of Sarawak entering Malaysia and the signing of the London's agreement on behalf of Sarawak.
 Ningkan also argued that the Sarawak constitutional amendment was illegal because the state of emergency was declared under unusual circumstances.
-There was no riots or disturbances taking place in Sarawak.
-Furthermore, Indonesia–Malaysia confrontation was already over in August 1966.
-However, the federal court held that the word "emergency" has a broad meaning and it would also include the Sarawak constitutional crisis because such a crisis would cause a breakdown in the Sarawak state government and harm the political stability in Sarawak.
-Therefore, such declaration of emergency in Sarawak is legal.
-On 1 August 1968, Judicial Committee of the Privy Council dismissed Ningkan's appeal.
+On 1 December 1967, the Federal Court determined that Yang di-Pertuan Agong has the absolute power to decide on the declaration of emergency, the parliament of Malaysia has the power to amend the constitution of Sarawak based on Article 150 of the federal constitution without consulting the governor of Sarawak.
+Meanwhile, there is not enough evidence to suggest that the declaration of emergency was done without the consideration of the security situation in Sarawak.
+On 1 August 1968, Judicial Committee of the Privy Council of United Kingdom dismissed Ningkan's appeal.
 MacDermott stated that, "their Lordships could not find any reason for saying that the emergency was not grave and did not threaten the security of Sarawak."